-Agencies with a number of users can set roles to their colleagues.
+Agencies with a number of users can set roles for their colleagues.

-Roles and their level of access to modules:
+Roles and their levels of access to modules:

 View: allows viewing and using modules.
 Those users with this level of access can drag modules into emails, but cannot save, edit and remove them from the library.

 Manage: allows editing modules.
 Those users with this level of access can use, edit and remove modules.
 They can also save new ones to the library.